Ocawesome101/photon/README.md

-# Proton
+# Photon

-Proton is a modular, lightweight hybrid kernel for the OpenComputers Minecraft mod.
+Photon is a modular, lightweight hybrid kernel for the OpenComputers Minecraft mod.

 ## Building

-While a precompiled kernel does ship with Proton, you may want to build it yourself.
+While a precompiled kernel does ship with Photon, you may want to build it yourself.
 To do so, you will need [Luacomp](https://github.com/Adorable-Catgirl/Luacomp) and Lua 5.3.

 Download Luacomp to somewhere in your `$PATH`, then execute the following commands:
 ```bash